 Outdoor condenser coils can also become very dirty if the outdoor environment is dusty or if there is foliage nearby.
 You can easily see the condenser coil and notice if dirt is collecting on its fins.
 If so, it needs to be cleaned.
 We recommend that you minimize dirt and debris near the air conditioner itself.
 Your dryer vents, falling leaves, and lawn mower are all potential sources of dirt and debris.
 Cleaning the area around the coil, removing any debris, and trimming foliage back at least 2 feet (0.6 meters) allow for adequate air flow around the condenser.

 The aluminum fins on evaporator and condenser coils are easily bent and can block air flow through the coil.
 We use a small tool called a "fin comb" to comb the fins back into nearly original condition.

 Another checkpoint for air conditioning maintenance is the condensate drain.
 We will run a stiff wire through the unit's drain channels to unclog them.
 Clogged drain channels prevent a unit from reducing humidity, and the resulting excess moisture may discolor walls or carpet.

 Window Seals for Room Air Conditioners

 At the start of each cooling season, we recommend that you inspect the seal between the air conditioner and the window frame to ensure it makes contact with the unit's metal case.
 Moisture can damage this seal, allowing cool air to escape from your house.

 In the winter, either cover your room air conditioner or remove and store it.
 Covering the outdoor unit of a central air conditioner will protect the unit from winter weather and debris.
 This cannot be done of course if the unit is a heat pump and used during the Winter season.

-Contact us today at (916) 332-7300 if you have questions or need air conditioning & heating service in Sacramento or surrounding areas.
+Contact us today at (916) 332-7300 if you have questions or need air conditioning & heating service in Rancho Cordova or surrounding areas.